 PerformYard's 1:1 meeting management is one of the more structured implementations in the market.
 Managers and employees share a meeting space with persistent agendas, carry-forward action items, and access to previous meeting notes in context — all tied to the same performance record.

-Here's why this actually matters: most performance platforms treat 1:1s as a checkbox.
+Most performance platforms treat 1:1s as a checkbox.
 PerformYard treats them as a core workflow.
-If manager follow-through is a genuine problem you're trying to fix, this is one of the features teams consistently rely on.
+If manager follow-through is a genuine problem you're trying to fix, this is one of the features users consistently cite as genuinely useful.

 3. Problem: Goals live in a spreadsheet nobody updates